The-Frontier/FrontierObsidian/unpublished/0 Authoring Content.md

 > [!info]
 > More types can be seen [here](https://notes.nicolevanderhoeven.com/Obsidian+Callouts)

-### Inserting Images
+### Embedding Images
-Inserting images is as easy as copy and pasting.
-The image in the clipboard should be inserted into the `/attachments` folder and a wikilink like `![[attachments/image.png]]` should appear in the note.
+Embedding images is as easy as copy and pasting.
+The image in the clipboard should be inserted into the `/attachments` folder and a wikilink like
+`![[attachments/image.png]]` should appear in the note.
+Renaming the image is recommended, the link should auto-update when renaming the image.

 > [!warning]
-> Only images in the `/attachments` folder will be displayed on the website
+> Only images in the `/attachments` folder will be displayed on the website.

 ### Tags
 ## Quartz